- Fares & Tolls

 On Tuesdays through Fridays, our guided school programs provide students from Pre-K to grade 12 the opportunity for hands-on learning.
 Led by a staff of skilled educators, school programs complement curricular exploration of the New York City history, the engineering sciences, the mathematics and art of subway and station design, and the urban landscape.
 Guided programs for special needs students ensure that all learners benefit equally from a Transit Museum visit.
 Teachers should mention any special needs when making a reservation.

-To plan your group program please visit the Teacher Resource Center, which provides step-by-step instructions for planning and reserving a class trip to the Museum.
+Please visit the Teacher Resource Center, which provides detailed information about the programs we offer and step-by-step instructions for planning and reserving a class trip to the Museum.
 Once you fill out the online reservation request form our Reservations Coordinator will be in touch with you to book your program.
-Please keep the following details in mind as you plan your trip:

 Guided by expert staff, experience a hands-on collection of antique subway and elevated cars and detailed exhibits that tell this rich story.
 Reservations for 10 to 45 participants are available Tuesday through Friday afternoons.
 Take a look at our Guided Tour details for information about reservations and pricing.
 To book a trip, please complete an online reservation request form.